-The top drive roll is actually an idler roll used to hold tension and keep the wire in the groove and is not changeable.
-Only the bottom drive roll needs to be changed.
-The bottom drive roll has two small grooves that are sized for .030" (.8mm) and .035" (.9mm) solid wire.
+The top drive rolls are actually idler rolls used to hold tension and keep the wire in the groove.
+These should not ever be removed or changed unless damaged.
+Only the bottom drive rolls needs to be changed for proper sizing.
+Each of the bottom drive rolls have two small grooves that are sized for .035" (.9mm) and .045" (1.2 mm) solid wire.
+NOTICE: .045" is nominally the same wire as .047" and 3/64" sizes.
+The small discrepancy (.002") in wire size will not matter.
 Additional sizes and types of drive rolls are available as options.
 The standard installed drive roll is meant to feed hard (solid) steel wire.
 The groove on this drive roll has a "V" shape designed for the solid wire.
 A Flux-Cored drive roll has a serrated edge to the groove, which grips the softer, cored wire.
-Viewing a flux -core drive roll from the top, you will see a "zipper" like pattern.
+Viewing a flux-core drive roll from the top, you will see a "zipper" like pattern.
 This should never be used to feed hard steel, stainless or aluminum wire.
 This will result in damage to the wire, metal flaking and possible plugging of the MIG gun liner.
 To determine the exact size of wire and type you have, look at the side of the drive roll.
 The size of the drive roll groove is stamped on the side of the drive roll closest to the corresponding groove.
-The type of the drive roll will also be stamped with a V if it is for solid, hard wire.
+The type of the drive roll will also be stamped with a V if it is for solid (hard) wire.
 If it is stamped with an "U", this is a special drive roll for feeding aluminum wire.
-Aluminum wire is best fed with a spool gun.
-The stamped side will face the inside of the machine.
+Aluminum wire is best fed with the push pull gun or the standard gun with a PTFE liner and U groove drive rolls..

-The drive roll is held in place by a black thumbscrew.
-Remove the screw to expose and change the drive roll.
-The drive roll is mounted on a bushing.
-The bushing should be held in place with one finger of one hand while the other hand removes the drive roll.
-This will prevent both bushing and drive roll from being removed from the wire feeder drive shaft.
+The drive rolls are held in place by a screw.
+Use a flat head screw driver to gently remove the screws to expose and change the drive roll.
+The drive rolls are mounted on a bushing.
+To prevent the bushing from being removed along with the drive roll, use the index finger of one of your hands to hold the bushing while the other hand removes the drive roll.
 When removing make sure that the square locating key is not dismounted.
 If the key falls out of the keyway, replace it before replacing the drive roll.
+When